PiwnicaUwU/RPCommands/README.md

 custom_info_too_long: 'Custom info is too long!'
 # Message shown when a command is disabled.
 command_disabled: 'This command is disabled.'
+# Message shown when a help request is sent.
+help_request_sent: 'Your help request has been sent to the staff.'
 # Dictionary of command names used in the system.
 command_names:
   me: me